Rieversed/WinClean/README.md

 ## 📍 Overview

-General windows optimization app, its main goal is to have everything in one place where its easy to acess.
+General windows optimization app, its main goal is to have everything in one place where its easy to access.

 ---